SamChevalier/QuasiGrad.jl/README.md

 ## Usage
 This package is a work-in-progress, and contributions are more than welcome.
 A valid Gurobi license is needed to run the solver (with some effort, this solver can be swapped out).
 Note: no QuasiGrad functions are exported to Julia's namespace.

-Out-of-the-box usage can be acheived by running the following "division 1" example (it solves reserve+security constrained AC Unit Commitment on the 617 bus system).
+Out-of-the-box usage can be acheived by running the following "division 1" example (it solves reserve+security constrained AC Unit Commitment on the 617 bus testcase system).

 ```
 using QuasiGrad